top of page

 5 Exciting Activities for Science Week That You Can Plan in Just 15 minutes!

 January is nearly over, and that means it’s time to start thinking about something really exciting - British Science Week!
-This national science week runs every March - this year it’s from the 11th to the 20th with the theme ‘Growth’.
+This national science week runs every March - this year it’s from the 8th to the 17th with the theme ‘Time’.
 So how can you get involved?
-We know it can be overwhelming with so much on offer, so we’ve picked a few of our favourite science week activities, ideas and resources, to make your science week 2022 go with a bang.
-And even better - these easy science activities won’t take much of your time to plan!
+We know it can be overwhelming with so much on offer, so we’ve picked a few of our favourite science week activities, ideas and resources, to make your British Science Week 2024 go with a bang.
+And even better - these easy science activities won’t take too much of your time to plan!

 Cost: £ Effort: +++++